flintlib/flint/doc/source/ca_qqbar.rst

 Roots of unity and trigonometric functions
 -------------------------------------------------------------------------------

+The following functions use word-size integers *p* and *q* instead of *fmpq_t* instances to express rational numbers.
+This is to emphasize that
+the computations are feasible only with small *q* in this representation of algebraic numbers since the associated minimal polynomials have degree `O(q)`.
+The input *p* and *q* do not need to be reduced *a priori*, but should not be close to the word boundaries (they may be added and subtracted internally).

 .. function:: ulong ca_qqbar_is_root_of_unity(slong * p, const ca_qqbar_t x)

     If *x* is a root of unity,